Kanban WIP Limit header

 WIP Your Workflow

-Download Hansoft for free.
+Download Helix Plan (formerly Hansoft) for free.
 It offers a scalable, transparent Kanban tool that you can combine with scrum and Gantt scheduling in the same project.

 Back to top